Self-Custody vs Custodial Crypto Cards

 Consider a Hybrid Approach

-Keep a small spending balance on a high-cashback custodial card for daily purchases.
-Keep the bulk of your crypto in self-custody.
+You do not have to go all-in on either model.
+Many users keep a small spending balance on a custodial card for daily purchases (maximizing cashback) while keeping the bulk of their crypto in self-custody.
 Only leave on a custodial platform what you can afford to lose.

 Key Takeaways